jaeeee/CS120B-daniel_and_bhrayan/README.md

 # EE/CS120B Introduction to Embedded Systems
 We will be using C code in order to program our ATMEGA1284 microcontrollers.
+We will be developing on the Linux machines provided by the school so that we can execute necessary commands to synthesize the programs.

 Summer (A) 2019, team members:
 * Daniel Kwong